DEI: What does it mean and what is its purpose?

-Diversity, equity and inclusion initiatives, or DEI, have recently come under fire and are at the center of political battles being waged by Republican governors Greg Abbott and Ron DeSantis.
+Diversity, equity and inclusion initiatives, or DEI, have recently come under fire and are at the center of political battles being waged by Republican governors Ron DeSantis and Greg Abbott.

 These initiatives, seen in businesses, schools or government agencies, are intended to address inequities against historically marginalized groups that may be found within an organization.

-ABC News spoke to DEI experts and consultants about what DEI is and what these initiatives look like.
+ABC News spoke to DEI experts and consultants about what DEI is and what these initiatives entail.

 What is DEI?